Properties of stepwise parameter estimation in high-dimensional vine copulas: Simulation Study

-We now compare $\hbtheta_U$, the estimator based on known margins, to $\hbtheta_X$, where the copula data is estimated from the empirical distribution functions $F_n(\bX_i)$, which induces additional uncertainty.
+\myparagraph{Nonparametric Estimation of Margins} We now compare $\hbtheta_U$, the estimator based on known margins, to $\hbtheta_X$, where the copula data is estimated from the empirical distribution functions $F_n(\bX_i)$, which induces additional uncertainty.
 All univariate margins are standard normal, and all remaining parameters are the same as above.

 \cref{fig:par_gauss_margins} shows the sum of errors for Gaussian vines for both $\hbtheta_U$ and $\hbtheta_X$.
 For D-vines, we only observe a small increase in variance, whereas the estimation based on nonparametric margins in high-dimensional C-vines is slightly biased even for large $n$.
-The corresponding results for Gumbel and Student's t vines as well as truncated Gaussian vines exhibit similar patterns and are therefore not shown here.
+The corresponding results for Gumbel and Student's t vines exhibit similar patterns and are therefore only shown in the supplement.